Impact Of Growing Up In The Foster Care System On Mental Health

 Disparities In The Foster Care System

 Several disparities exist in the foster care system.
-Most of them have existed for decades and continue to impact families and children to this day.
-Because of these inequalities in the system, some people are at more of a disadvantage than others.
-Parents belonging to these disadvantaged groups might also be discriminated against and more likely to have their kids removed from their households.
-Some of the disparities to be aware of include:
+Many of them have existed for decades and continue to impact families and children in the modern day.
+Because of these inequalities in the US system, some families and children may be at more of a disadvantage than others.
+Parents belonging to these disadvantaged groups might also be discriminated against and more likely to have their children removed from their homes.
+A few disparities to be aware of can include the following.

-Racial disparity: Minorities are more than twice as likely to be placed in the foster care system than their white peers.
-They also remain in the system for a longer amount of time (around nine months more).
+Racial minorities are more than twice as likely to be placed in the foster care system than white individuals.
+They also remain in the system for a more extended amount of time.

-Lack of resources: When families need help raising their children, more advantaged groups are usually able to find help faster.
-The support they receive is also often of better quality.
-Resources could include counseling for substance use disorders, affordable housing, career training, and more.
-If parents belonging to disadvantaged groups had more resources available to them, they could possibly be able to keep their children at a higher rate.
+When families need help raising their children, more advantaged groups may find help faster and at a better quality.
+Resources might include counseling for substance use disorders, affordable housing, career training, or school accommodations.
+If parents from disadvantaged groups had more high-quality resources available to them in their communities, they might be able to offer more support to their children.

-The reasons for these disparities vary.
-One of the most significant, however, is poverty.
-Children from lower-income households are more likely to end up in the foster care system.
-Since more Black Americans live below the poverty line, Black children disproportionately end up being fostered.
-Parents in poverty are more prone to substance use and are often single parents, which can make it more challenging to raise their kids in a stable, healthy, and safe household.
+Disparities in foster care can occur for various reasons.
+However, one of the leading causes is poverty.
+Children from lower-income households are more likely to be put in the foster care system.
+As more Black Americans live below the poverty line, Black children disproportionately experience foster care.
+Parents in poverty are also more prone to substance use and single parenthood, making raising children in a stable, healthy, and safe household more challenging.

-If their parents cannot get the help they need, such as child welfare services, a job placement, or mental health treatment, the child may be at a further disadvantage.
-Children who come from families with more opportunities and advantages are less likely to be placed in foster care because their parents can get support when they need it.
+The child may be disadvantaged if parents cannot receive high-quality support, such as child welfare services, job placement, or mental health treatment.
+Children from families with more opportunities and advantages might be less likely to be placed in foster care because their parents have options.

-For example, CPS professionals may be biased or even discriminatory, which affects the choices they make.
-Court officials might be more lenient on adolescents from certain backgrounds or of specific races, but harsh on those from minority groups.
+In addition, CPS professionals may be biased or discriminatory, which could affect their choices.
+Court officials might be more lenient on adolescents from certain backgrounds or of specific races but harsh on those from minority groups.
 Although these disparities may not be reported, many children experience them and carry these experiences into adulthood.

 Foster Care And Mental Health

-Since children in the foster care system often experience trauma before and after placement in a new home, they are more prone to developing mental health disorders.
-In fact, up to 80% of foster care kids have severe mental health conditions, a number considerably higher than the general population.
+Since children in the foster care system often experience trauma before and after placement in a new home, they are more prone to developing mental illness.
+According to experts, 80% of foster care children live with a severe mental illness, considerably higher than the general population.

 Anxiety, depression, and PTSD are common mental health conditions that children in foster care experience.
-These disorders can develop from abuse, neglect, low self-esteem, or simply the lack of permanency involved with being in the child welfare system.
+These mental illnesses can develop from abuse, neglect, low self-esteem, or the lack of permanency involved with being in the child welfare system.
 Often, it is a combination of factors.
-If a child has experienced trauma and is then placed in an unsafe or abusive foster home, it can exacerbate their mental health.
+If a child has experienced trauma and is then placed in an unsafe or abusive foster home, it can worsen their condition.

-Youth can experience loneliness and find it hard to relate to their peers.
+Youths can experience loneliness and find it difficult to relate to their peers.
 They may also be untrusting of other people and have challenges with attachment.
-As they get older, many turn to illegal drugs or substances that harm their physical and mental health.
-They may have trouble with living on their own.
-For this reason, supervised independent living programs, which teach adolescents in the child welfare system how to prepare for independence when they age out, are necessary.
+As they age, many youths turn to substances that harm their physical and mental health.
+They may have trouble living on their own or finding resources.
+For this reason, supervised independent living programs, which teach adolescents in the child welfare system how to prepare for independence when they age out, may be valuable.

-Foster care has been associated with many negative outcomes, but every child’s situation will vary.
-Parents of children who are removed from the home can also face mental health challenges as a result of their child being taken.
-And, in some cases, a child is removed because their parent has an uncontrollable or untreated mental health condition.
-For foster kids and their biological parents, getting help for their mental health is often more difficult because of disparities in the mental health care system.
-These disparities include lack of representation, limited resources, care that isn’t affordable, discrimination, stigma, and more.
+Parents of children who are removed from the home can also face mental health challenges because their child is taken.
+In some cases, a child is removed because their parent has an uncontrollable or untreated mental health condition.
+For foster kids and their biological parents, receiving quality mental healthcare can be challenging because of disparities in the mental healthcare system.

-If parents were able to get the help they need when they needed it, fewer children might end up in the foster care system.
-It’s also vital to confront racism, discrimination, and harassment within the system.
-Eliminating each of these systems can help ensure that everyone is treated equally and fairly in the child welfare system.
+If parents had more resources and faced less discrimination, fewer children might end up in the foster care system.
+It can also be vital to confront racism, discrimination, and harassment within the system.
+Eliminating these disparities may ensure everyone is treated equally and fairly in the child welfare system.

-Rather than making choices out of bias or fear of differences, professionals can base their decisions on what is genuinely best for the child.
-Finally, more funding, research, and representation is needed in institutions related to mental health care, child welfare services, out-of-home care, supervised independent living programs, and the foster care system.
-As representation grows, new perspectives can be heard, and changes can be made based on the feedback received.
+Rather than making choices out of bias or fear of differences, professionals can base their decisions on the genuine best interest of the child and their family.
+In addition, more funding, research, and representation are needed in institutions related to mental healthcare, child welfare services, out-of-home care, supervised independent living programs, and the foster care system.
+As representation grows, new perspectives can be heard, and changes may be made based on the feedback received.

 Is Fostering Right For Me?